catalyst-fp7/documents/interoperability/interoperability.md

 #### Systems allowing static HTML

-These systems, by configuration or technical limitation, offer more or less limited html formatting, and normally no javascript or iframe.
-Examples include many formums, Content Management Sytem and HTML email.
+These systems, by configuration or technical limitation, offer more or less limited html formatting, and normally no JavaScript or iframe.
+Examples include many forums, Content Management System and HTML email.

 Any visualisation that want to be exposed inline must have a static version.
 However, typically several hyperlinks and buttons can be included in the representation.

 The hyperlinks can point to a specific section, or a specific action on the representation on the web (typically on a Catalyst CI platform).

-#### Systems allowing IFRAME tags or javascript embeeding
+#### Systems allowing IFRAME tags or JavaScript embedding

-These systems offer more or less limited html formatting, and allows either (or both) javascript or an iframe HTML tag to be included in a message or page.
-Examples include many formums, Content Management Sytem and wikis (is so configured) and most generic web sites.
+These systems offer more or less limited html formatting, and allows either (or both) JavaScript or an iframe HTML tag to be included in a message or page.
+Examples include many forums, Content Management System and wikis (is so configured) and most generic web sites.

 This is the first level that allows inline interactive visualisations.